-If you would like to change the default format of the date, with the order of month, day and year, select “More Number Formats..” under the Number dropdown.
+- If you would like to change the default format of the date, with the order of month, day, and year, click More Number Formats… under the Number drop down.

 Note: The location options must be compatible with the language of your machine.

-Shortcut: You can also use shortcut “CTRL + ; “ for TODAY() and “CTRL + SHIFT + ;” for NOW().
+Tip: You can also use the shortcut CTRL + ; for today’s date and CTRL + SHIFT + ; for the current time.